How to Clean Car Seats: 9 Easy Tips for Cloth and Leather

 Car upholstery gets dirty over time.
-Knowing how to clean car seats like a pro can save you a lot of money on trips to the car wash.
+Knowing how to clean it the way pros do can save you a lot of money on trips to the car wash.

 How often should you clean a car seat?